 The Aurora Borealis is named after the roman goddess of dawn (Aurora) and the North Wind (Boreas).
 It is caused by charged particles accelerated into the Earth's upper atmosphere along the magnetic field lines.
 The sun drives the energy required for the magnificent display.

 The results of this are quite spectacular with different lights, shapes, patterns and colours.
-The different colours are as a result of the gas particles and when they collide.
+The different colours are a result of the gas particles colliding together.
 These different colours can last a few fleeting moments or for a few minutes.
-They are never quite the same but the result is always breath taking and certainly one which should be ticked off everyone’s list as a wonder to see with their own eyes.
+They are never quite the same but the result is always breathtaking and certainly one which should be ticked off everyone’s list as a wonder to see with their own eyes.

 A few tips to remember…

-It does take some determination to catch these lights in action.
-So if you can try and do some research as to when they may be viewable, There are apps available for this and the best viewpoints to see them from.
-If you aren’t into staying up late to see them set an alarm.
-Get wrapped up, grab a blanket, while you wait on the lights.
-Generally you don’t have to wait up to late as the lights are usually seen between 2100-0000 hrs.
+Doing some research as to when they may be viewable is definitely recommended, There are apps available for this and the best viewpoints to see them from.
+If you aren’t into staying up late to see them, then set an alarm.
+Get wrapped up and grab a blanket while you wait on nature's light show to start.
+Generally, you don’t have to wait up too late as the lights are usually seen between 2100-0000 hrs.

 In Scotland we are lucky to have such an abundance of outdoor pursuits on our door step, set amongst some of the most beautiful landscape and all within easy driving reach when combined with a motorhome you can enjoy a holiday while experience some adrenaline based activities.